remidinishanth/distributed_systems/s3/seaweedFS/readme.md

 <img width="1554" height="742" alt="image" src="https://github.com/user-attachments/assets/efef40ca-d4b9-4d23-ad2e-7103cb2d2275" />

-In Master, How Raft is Used
+In Master, How Raft is Used?
 * Leader Election: Multiple master servers form a Raft cluster to elect a leader.
 Only the leader can assign new volume IDs.
 * Volume ID Assignment: When a new volume needs to be created, the leader:
   - Gets the current max volume ID